Yanny, Gritty and a massive cow: The year of 2018 in fun/weird internet

 You may know by now that the massive cow from Australia is neither a cow (it's a steer) and not that big (the other cows around it are a different, smaller type).

-But for a least one solid day, the internet was abuzz about "Knickers," which was reported to be too big to be slaughtered.
+But for at least one solid day, the internet was abuzz about "Knickers," which was reported to be too big to be slaughtered.

 Granted, it is a very big steer, just a few inches short of the Guinness World Record for tallest living steer.